-The Swedish Government has recently increased the salary required for a work permit.
-The work need not be full-time, but your salary before tax must be at least 80% of the median salary in Sweden.
-At the time of writing in early 2024, this means that the salary needs to be at least 27.360 Swedish kronor.
-Your salary must meet the salary requirement no matter how much you work.
-You may only count your salary from one job.
-It is not possible to combine the salaries from two different jobs.
-The exact sum is updated in June every year.
-You can find the current salary requirement on the Migration Agency's website.

-The salary and working conditions must also be on the same level as Swedish trade union agreements, or what is usual practice within the profession or sector.
-This means that you must earn as much as others with similar jobs, and have similar working hours and similar rights.
-To show that the salary and working conditions meet this requirement, your employer must give the trade union that employers in that sector usually conclude agreements with an opportunity to make a statement.
+The work need not be full-time, but the salary is (at the time of writing in 2022) to be at least 13.000 Swedish kronor per month before tax.
+The conditions should be approved by the trade union with which employers in the sector usually conclude agreements.
 Demands are also placed on the company's finances, insurances etc. Current rules for applying for a work permit are available on the Migration Agency's website.
 There the employer can fill in a form online.
 The rules are clear, but they must be followed strictly both by you as a job-seeker and the employer that hires you.
-Note that applying requires active participation from your employer.

 Once you have the job offer or the employment contract, you can apply for a work permit and a residence permit.
 This can also be done online, but you will also need to visit an embassy.
-Firsttime work permits are not usually issued if you are already in Sweden.
+First-time work permits are not usually issued if you are already in Sweden.
 You must have a passport that is valid for the entire duration of the work permit.